Gifts in wills

 Where a charity pays for the donor’s will, particular care should be taken not to overstep the line between advice and instruction.
 There should never be an obligation on a donor to give to a charity for legal as well as ethical reasons.
 Where a donor is given a will by a charity, the charity must have documented processes that are rigorously followed that can demonstrate that the donor is not being leant on in any way.
 The charity must also ensure that it is not seen to be advising the donor on what they should do or limiting the donor’s choice.
 This could lead to problems if, for example, a charity does not provide adequate choice of providers which could lead to a charity using a simple will where a tax-planning will would have been more appropriate.
 We therefore always suggest providing an option for a donor to consult a STEP qualified solicitor or legal executive as well as using an online service.

-Guidance should be drawn from the Fundraising Regulator and the Charity Commission who have issued clear guidelines, details of which and own analysis can be found here (REF).
+Guidance should be drawn from the Fundraising Regulator and the Charity Commission who have issued clear guidelines).
 When considering these though, thought should be given to the spirit as well as the letter of the rules.
 The reasons behind the rules are:

 Avoid undue influence – as alluded to above: for legal and ethical reasons it is considered bad form for a charity to pressure a potential donor into providing a gift in their will.